HerrKnarz/Playnite-Extensions/README.md

 - Quickly filter and edit categories, features, genres, series and tags in new Metadata Editor.
 - Merge together similar categories, features, genres, series and tags without being constrained to only one type (you can easily merge categories and tags together for example).
+- Automatically execute merge rules after metadata changes or manually.
 - Simply change the type of categories, features, genres, series and tags.
-- Set up merge rules that can automatically be executed after metadata changes or manually.
-- Define prefixes that then can be filtered or easily added in new items.
+- Separate metadata items by prefixes defined by you, that then can be filtered or easily added to new items.
 - Set default categories and/or tags that will automatically be added to new games on import.
 - Automatically remove unused categories, features, genres, series and tags on start up (deactivated by default).
-- Option to ignore hidden games in game counts and removing of unused items.
-A tag only used in hidden games would then be considered unused for example).
+- Automatically remove unwanted features, genres, series and tags after metadata updates.
+- Add context menu entries to quickly add, remove or toggle categories, features, genres, series and tags in games to the game context menu.
+You can configure which will show up in the menu and how via the addon settings.
+Per default none are shown.

 ### Planned features
-- Define features, genres, series and tags, that will automatically be removed after metadata updates.
 - Regex support for filtering in Metadata Editor.
-- Integrate the functionality of my Quick Add extension into this one.
 - Add window to quickly edit categories, features, genres, series and tags for a game, that is easier to use for this use case than the standard game detail editor.
 - Option to setup "metadata sets" that then can be quickly assigned to a game with one click (for example setting feature "Controller support" together with the tag "TV gaming".
-- Add option to set specific metadata if certain conditions are met in a game.
+- Add option to change specific metadata if certain conditions are met in a game.
 The idea isn't fully fleshed out yet...

 The addon is overlapping with the Library Management extension to some degree, because I wasn't really happy with how some of its features (merging mostly) work.
 Metadata Utilities does and will not comnpletely replace Library Management, so you can use both together.
 I'd just recommend to restrict your usage of merging and similar functions that automatically change mnetadata in the background to one of both addons.